jennybuni/retrobun/content/posts/final-fantasy-7/index.md

 	•	Check the discs carefully: Genuine discs have a silver bottom and a Sony hologram near the center ring.
 If it’s blue or purple, that’s a sign it’s a burned or reproduction copy.
 	•	Manual matters: A true CIB copy includes a thick manual (often over 50 pages) featuring full color art and the pre-rendered character renders.
 	•	Avoid “repro” boxes: Repro (reproduction) cases have slightly blurry print quality or off-center logos.
 Always check the PlayStation logo embossing on the front — originals are crisp and raised.
-	•	Where to buy: Local retro shops, eBay, or conventions like Retropalooza or Midwest Gaming Classic are great hunting grounds.
+	•	Where to buy: Local retro shops, eBay, or conventions which are great hunting grounds.
 Always read the description carefully and don’t be afraid to ask sellers for spine or disc photos.
 	•	Storage tip: Those jewel cases are fragile!
 Keep them upright, away from heat, and ideally in protective sleeves to avoid cracks and disc rot.

 And if you just want to play the game, not collect it?
 The PS4, Switch, and Steam remasters are a fantastic way to relive it without wearing out your laser lens.
+''Personally I play the Steam version using the 7th Heaven mod manager for upscaled graphics and quality of life.''

 ⸻